marcopolo4k/vim-gbufs/README.md

   * `qq` - record macro named `q`
   * `:` - vim command mode
   * `s//set_/g` - it's empty, so search for last search term (`get_`), replace with `set_`, globally for each line
-  * `j` - move down one line, no need to repeat for multiple on same line
   * `q` - stop macro recording
 5. `n` around, `@q`, then `@@` to try the macro on different pages.
 6. `\finish` to run the macro on all results found.